Frequently Asked Questions

 As is the case in many countries, Russian universities run on academic hours.
 An academic hour in Russia, depending on the specific host institution, is usually either 40 or 45 minutes, the time in between used to get to another classroom and for you and the teachers to have a mental break.
 In most language programs, when groups are small and there is no need to change classrooms, academic hours are often done in "pairs" with only a short 5 minute break between.
 This "compactness" of your schedule can often be confusing and you might think you are studying for less hours than you are.
 Questions of academic credit nearly always assume academic hours.

-What is an academic year in Russia?
+What is an academic year abroad?

 What are the language departments like?

-Russia has a long history of teaching the Russian language to foreigners.
+Post-Communist countries have a long history of teaching the Russian language to foreigners.
 An active program (initiated by the Soviet Union) of recruiting students internationally meant intensive language training was necessary, as few students knew even the Cyrillic alphabet.
 Students needed to enter degree studies after a one-year preparatory course, able to compete with their native Russian classmates.
 A methodology for intensive Russian language training was developed and continues today.
 Professional teachers of Russian have studied the teaching of Russian to foreigners as either degree study or as a component of their philology or other language studies.
 Departments of Russian for Foreigners exist in most major universities.
 The size of the department - sometimes it is just a small division - depends on the number of foreign students normally enrolled.
 In large cities, at least one university will have an extensive center, where students undergo preparatory courses.
 Large universities with a strong humanities base will also offer Russian language study within the philology (or similar) faculty.

 Where can I find out more about the Russian education system?